One Motorsport: Honda Civic Type R (FK8) (2019-)

 For the 2019 season, without title sponsor Norlin, BTC will run two Honda Civic Type R (FK8) cars.
 Chris Smiley has re-signed for another season and Josh Cook joins as his new teammate from Power Maxed Racing, while the team have also moved to a new facility in Brackley, Northamptonshire.
 The team started the Kwik Fit BTCC successfully, with Josh Cook leading the championship after the first race weekend at Brands Hatch, and ended the season in 4th position overall and as Independent runners-up in the Team and Driver standings.

 2020 saw the squad expand to a three-car outfit- continuing with the successful Honda Civic Type R FK8s.
 Josh Cook returned to the team for his second consecutive season, with 14-times BTCC race winner and former WTCC and BTCC Independent Champion Tom Chilton moving across from Motorbase Performance.
-BTCC rookie and new fan favourite Michael Crees completed the new line-up competing for the Jack Sears Trophy under The Clever Baggers with BTC Racing banner.
+BTCC rookie Michael Crees completed the new line-up competing for the Jack Sears Trophy under The Clever Baggers with BTC Racing banner.